Most technology companies don't have a sales problem.

 Strategic Engagement Team

-For portfolio companies pursuing $10M+ strategic deals.
+For technology companies pursuing $10M+ strategic deals.
 A dedicated, cross-functional team — five roles, five phases, one coordinated motion — deployed on the deals that can't afford to be treated like the rest of the pipeline.

 SET Program